rikkadesu/noteplusone/README.md

 * Filter notes based on their category.
 * Able to export and import your notes to a JSON file :O
 * Autosave - on by default.

+The program was mostly designed using PAGE software for Tkinter GUI and uses SQLite 3 for the database.